By Sam Makhoul

 Commit to 45 minutes of learning daily about every aspect of your life and not just your work and wealth.
 Limit watching TV and other popular media.
 Watch uplifting talks by great thinkers on TED.com.
 Read books from pioneering minds.
 Attend courses and seminars organised by people who care and have something unique to share.
 Listen twice as much you talk.
 Discover your talents by having self-awareness for your thoughts and feelings.
 Live a conscious life where you decide what you want to listen to, read and watch.
 Develop a growth mindset.

 Invest in yourself first before you invest your money.
 If you have a business invest in your own field of dreams first before investing with others on the stock market.
 Live a frugal lifestyle and reduce your dependence on money.
 Spend less, save more.
-Say no to consumerism and your addiction to buying more and more things that end up collecting dust or in land fill.
+Say no to consumerism and your addiction to buying more and more things that end up collecting dust or in the landfill.
 Spend money on experiences.
 But don’t skimp on things that improve your life like better quality food or better quality education for you and your children.

 Learn about the plight of others in need.
 Don’t shut yourself out to other people’s suffering.
 Help others by giving your time and/or money.
 Charity does not have to be grand.
 A simple kind word of support is sometimes all that someone needs.
 Help a team member at work.
 Share an idea that can help a friend live a better life or simply listen to them without distraction.